Ecuador indigenous groups block road to protest economic policies

 The roads that connect Quito with both the north and south of the country were blocked in some areas with earth, tires and trees.

-Roads in other Andean areas were also blocked, the emergency service said, while CONFENIAE, another indigenous organization, said some Amazonian roads were also barred.
+Just three Andean provinces had blocked roads, the government said, while CONFENIAE, another indigenous organization, said some Amazonian roads were also barred.

-"We will not allow the interruption of roads and highways, we will not allow the takeover of oil wells nor of public service," Lasso said on social media late on Sunday, adding that the blockades would affect economic recovery from the COVID-19 pandemic.
-"I am willing to change Ecuador, we can't stop."
+"We will not allow the interruption of roads and highways, we will not allow the takeover of oil wells nor of public services," Lasso said on social media on Sunday.

 (Reporting by Alexandra Valencia; Additional reporting by Tito Correa; Writing by Julia Symmes Cobb; Editing by Mark Porter)